Show Your Star Ratings in Google Ads

 Seller ratings

-Alongside the additional information in the organic search results, Google Ads also allows various other pieces of information to be displayed.
+In addition to the organic search results, Google Ads also allows various other pieces of information to be displayed.

 In the ad displayed below, the stars are part of Google Ads’ ad extensions.
 With ad extensions, information such as additional pages (site links), location, or telephone numbers can also be added to an ad.
 These extensions can really draw the user's attention to the ad.